 It’s important to keep in mind that the withholding tax process in China can be intricate, and specific requirements may vary.
 To ensure compliance with the latest regulations and procedures, it is advisable to consult with a tax professional or seek guidance from the Chinese tax authorities.

 Management of taxation for foreign-invested enterprises and foreign enterprises in China

 Tax authorities shall, in accordance with the provisions of the tax law and administrative authority, carry out tax collection, administration, and inspection on taxpayers who are obliged to pay the withholding tax of foreign-invested enterprises and foreign enterprises.
 Specifically reflected in the following aspects.

-When an enterprise with foreign investment sets up or cancels a branch outside the territory of China, it shall, within 30 days from the date of establishment or cancellation, go through tax registration, alteration registration, or cancellation registration with the local tax authorities.
+For an enterprise with foreign investment that establishes or cancels a branch outside the territory of China, tax registration, alteration registration, or cancellation registration must be completed with the local tax authorities within 30 days from the date of establishment or cancellation.

-In case of major items such as relocation, reorganization, merger, split-up, termination, change of capital and business scope, an enterprise shall, within 30 days after the registration of change of industry and commerce or before the cancellation, go through the registration or cancellation with the local tax authorities.
+In case of major events such as relocation, reorganization, merger, split-up, termination, change of capital, and business scope, the enterprise must complete the registration or cancellation with the local tax authorities within 30 days after the registration of change of industry and commerce or before the cancellation takes effect.

 Tax compliance procedure